Psychological Assessment for Ministry

 In your first semester at North Park Theological Seminary, you must pass a 30-question Bible exam to demonstrate your survey knowledge of people, places, dates, and books of the Bible.
 Learn more.

-Early in your degree program, you'll complete a set of learning goals and meet with a faculty team to talk about your progress and academic performance.
-This conversation will help identify if you are in the right program, provide encouragement for the areas in which you are doing well, and identify areas where you may need additional work.
+At the one-third completion mark of your master of divinity program, you'll complete a set of learning goals and meet with a faculty team to talk about your progress and academic performance.
+This conversation will help clarify vocational goals, provide encouragement for the areas in which you are doing well, and identify areas where you may need additional work.
 Learn more.

 Vocational Excellence and Field Education